atomix/atomix/README.md

 * `VertxTcpProtocol`
 * `VertxHttpProtocol`

-The Vert.x 2 protocol module provides an event bus protocol implementation for [Vert.x 3](http://vertx.io).
+The Vert.x 2 protocol module provides an event bus protocol implementation for [Vert.x](http://vertx.io).
 To add the Vert.x 2 protocol to your Maven project, add the `copycat-vertx` module to your `pom.xml`:

 ```